Navajo Nation: Notable Navajo politicians

-The Navajo Council scheduled a primary and general election for June and August 2015.
-On Monday, January 5, 2015, President Shelly vetoed the language fluency bill.
-On January 7, five assistant attorneys-general filed petition with the Navajo Nation Supreme Court for clarification on the question of the presidential vacancy issue.
-Through a controversial agreement and resolution, the Court and the Council appointed Ben Shelly to act as interim President.

-In the special election, businessman Russell Begaye was elected as president and Jonathan Nez as vice-president.
-In May 2015, they were sworn in.
-Begaye supports encouraging native language use among the Navajo, who have the most members of nearly any tribe who speak their native language.
-Approximately half of the Nation's 340,000 members speak Navajo.
-Begaye came to office supporting the Grand Canyon Escalade, a proposed project to increase tourism at the canyon, as well as initiatives to develop a rail port to export crops and coal from the reservation and to pursue clean coal technology.

 Infrastructure

 The Navajo Tribal Utility Authority provides utility services for houses.
 By 2019 it was conducting a campaign to electrify remaining houses without electricity.
-As of 2019 about 15,000 houses, with 60,000 residents, did not have electricity; at that time the authority electrified, on an annual basis, 400-450 houses.
+As of 2019 about 15,000 houses, with 60,000 residents, did not have electricity; at that time the authority electrified, on an annual basis, 400–450 houses.
 The Navajo Nation has 13 grocery stores, 12 health facilities, 170 hospital beds, 13 intensive care unit beds, 52 isolation rooms, and 28 ventilators.

 Coconino County installed a Wi-Fi hotspot between the Page Magistrate Court Buildings and Coconino County Health and Human Services Northern Region Office at 467 Vista Ave. in Page, Arizona.
 While remaining in a vehicle, this hotspot, named CountyWi-Fi, is freely accessible and does not require a network password.
 Northern Arizona University (NAU), with clearance from Navajo and Hopi officials, extended free Wi-Fi signals to parking lots on the Navajo Nation for any college and K-12 student.
 Coconino County offers assistance for rent and utilities based on income eligibility.
 Assistance may be granted for electric, gas, wood, water, propane, rental, or utility deposits when moving.

 International cooperation

 In December 2012, Ben Shelly led a delegation of Navajo overseas to Israel, where they toured the country as representatives for the Navajo people.
 In April 2013, Shelly's aide, Deswood Tome, led a delegation of Israeli agricultural specialists on a tour of resources on the Navajo Nation.
-The visit by Israelis was criticized by some Indigenous people who believe that Palestinians in Israel have a status similar to their own.
+The visit by Israelis was criticized by some indigenous people who believe that Palestinians in Israel have a status similar to their own.

+In 2020, Ireland donated to the Navajo and Hopi Nations during the COVID-19 pandemic in a program called "pay it forward".
+A GoFundMe page was created to help the Hopi and Navajo tribes fight Covid.
+It raised over $4 Million dollars, tens of thousands coming from Irish donors.
+At the time, the Navajo and Hopi tribes had the highest rates of Covid outside of New York and New Jersey.
+The communications director for the fundraiser, Cassandra Begay, attempted to spread awareness through Twitter.
+Chief of the Choctaw Nation, Gary Batton, responded to these donations, saying "We have become kindred spirits with the Irish in the years since the Irish potato famine.
+We hope the Irish, Navajo and Hopi peoples develop lasting friendships, as we have."